tuyennc/awesome_notifications/README.md

 - Default: after user taps, the notification bar is closed and an action event is fired.
 - InputField: after user taps, a input text field is displayed to capture input by the user.
-- DisabledAction: after user taps, the notification bar is closed, but the respective action event is fired.
+- DisabledAction: after user taps, the notification bar is closed, but the respective action event is not fired.
 - KeepOnTop: after user taps, the notification bar is not closed, but an action event is fired.
-- AutoDismissible: after user taps, the notification is dismissed from status bar and none action event is fired, except `dismissedStream`.

 <br>